paolchol/DRN-analysis/README.md

-# Repository in support of "*The influence of small reservoirs on hydrological drought propagation in space and time*"
+# Repository in support of "*Modeling the influence of small reservoirs on hydrological drought propagation in space and time*"

 **Repository name**: DRN-analysis.
 DRN stands for Dense Reservoir Network.
 **Repository description**: Data, model, R scripts and markdowns used to obtain the results contained in the article "*The influence of small reservoirs on hydrological drought propagation in space and time*".